 “I was not offended, but I was kind of surprised,” Davis told Rare in the living room of his Silver Spring home.
 Davis has played alongside famous musicians, such as Chuck Berry, Bruce Hornsby and even Lewis himself.
-“Has he never seen Little Richard or Fast Domino?
+“Has he never seen Little Richard or Fats Domino?
 I mean that fast style that Jerry Lee Lewis had evolved from black blues and boogie-woogie piano players.”

 Davis hits the black and white keys on the piano in his Maryland home as if his musical tunes are produced effortlessly.
 When you hear him play, you can’t help but appreciate the rhythmic beat just as that man did more than three decades ago.